Writing

 Implementation

 At Reddal Hill we have adopted 'The Write Stuff' by Jane Considine, to bring clarity and consistency to the mechanics of writing and to enable our children to write effectively and coherently.
-As a school, all children from Year 1 to Year 6 learn to write through the Write Stiff approach.
+As a school, all children from Year 1 to Year 6 learn to write through the Write Stuff approach.
 This was developed by teacher and leading English consultant, Jane Considine.
 It is a fun, creative and rigorous approach to develop children's writing.
-This approach allows children to apply basic skills, vocabulary and grammar knowledge to write effective sentence, which are full of impact and keep the reader interested.
+This approach allows children to apply basic skills, vocabulary and grammar knowledge to write effective sentences that have real impact and keep the reader interested.

 Fantastics – ideas for writing